CharithMadushanka/interview-query-questions/README.md

   - Vote count
   - Company that asked the question
 - 🎨 **UI**: Built with Material-UI for a polished user experience
+- ✅ **Unit Tests**: Component testing with Vitest and React Testing Library

 ## Tech Stack